AudreyKj/color-search-app/README.md

 ## Future improvements

+-   Add "Projects" section where users can categorize projects + research ideas
 -   Add color picker (Swatches)
 -   Automate sending of emails to enable users to reset their password
 -   Develop mobile app with React Native